victorwvieira/victorwvieira/README.md

 ## A little about me
 Christian, husband and passionate for Digital solutions.
-I'm Brazilian 🇧🇷 living in Belgium 🇧🇪 I have experience working as consultant with different industries and international projects 🌐 most of theses projects was focus on Mobile solutions📱
+I'm Brazilian 🇧🇷 living in Belgium 🇧🇪

 ## I'm strongly
 - 🎯 Committed to my work